The Date Who Told Me He Loved Me...On Our First Date

 He was 25, a guitarist (although not, to my knowledge, of any particular skill or renown) and French (to the extent that his dad was born in Toulouse before moving to Essex to marry his English mum).
 Let's call him Gustave.

-Heartbroken from a tumultuous relationship crashing down around me, I had (in retrospect, VERY misguidedly) been working my way through the friends of my best friend's boyfriend, picking up a free cocktail here, an STI there...
+Heartbroken from a tumultuous relationship crashing down around me, I had (in retrospect, VERY misguidedly) been working my way through the motley mates of my best friend's boyfriend, picking up a free cocktail here, an STD there.

 Advertisement

-Gustave, who asked me out following a mild flirtation over a soggy cigarette at a house party, was good-looking and charismatic.
-Was my luck about to change?
+Gustave, who asked me out following a mild flirtation over a soggy Camel Light at a house party, was good-looking and charismatic.
+Was my luck about to come in?

 A flurry of upbeat, witty texts preceded our date yet when I arrived at the designated location, a museum, he greeted me with an almost accusatory: "You dressed up."